gosub-io/gosub-engine/docs/crates.md

 ## gosub_taffy
 Implementation of layout traits for the `taffy` layouting system.

-## gosub_typeface
-Currently doesn't do much, but it is used to store fallback fonts and the `Font` trait

 ## gosub_useragent
 This crate keeps a simple application with event loop renders html5 documents.
 It can be seen as a very simple browser.
 Ultimately, this crate will be removed in favor of an external application that will use the engine.